Plus-Ultra-Consulting/awesomeEvents/README.md

 ## Manual build

-In order to build the image manually using the source code, you must follow next instructions.
+To build the image manually using the source code, you must follow the next instructions.

 ---